swcarpentry/DEPRECATED-bc/novice/git/01-backup.md

 {:class="out"}

 That's the right answer,
-but typing random 40-character strings is annoying, so Git lets us use just the first few:
+but typing 40-character strings is annoying, so Git lets us use just the first few:

 ~~~